DesignCon is part of the Informa Markets Division of Informa PLC

 • Measurement and testing of optical/electrical ICs, transceivers, sensors

-Printed circuit board (PCB) materials and fabrication processes and the effects on the electrical properties and performance of the PCB’s modules and packages.
+Printed circuit board (PCB) materials and fabrication processes can affect the electrical properties and performance of the PCB’s modules and packages.
 This track considers those needs and analyzes the various solution options.

 • PCB, module, and package processing techniques